xd-w/xd-w.github.io/_pages/about.md

 About me
 ======
 Welcome to my [Homepage](https://xd-w.github.io)!
-I am Xudong Wang (王旭东), a Phd student in Computer Science from School of Data Science (SDS), The Chinese University of Hongkong, Shenzhen (CUHK-Shenzhen).
+I am Xudong Wang (王旭东) [[xudongwang@link.cuhk.edu.cn](xudongwang@link.cuhk.edu.cn)], a Phd student in Computer Science from School of Data Science ([SDS](https://sds.cuhk.edu.cn/en)), The Chinese University of Hongkong, Shenzhen ([CUHK-Shenzhen](https://www.cuhk.edu.cn/en)).
 Before that, I got the M.Sc. in Data Science from CUHK-Shenzhen in 2022.
-And in 2020, I got B.Sc. in Statistics from School of Mathematics and B.Ec. in Finance from School of Economics of Shandong University (SDU) respectively.
+And in 2020, I got B.Sc. in Statistics from School of Mathematics and B.Ec. in Finance from School of Economics of Shandong University ([SDU](https://www.sdu.edu.cn)) respectively.

 My research interests and fields are Artificial intelligence (AI), Machine Learning (ML), Matrix-tensor Factorization and Sparse Optimization, Smart Grid.
 Both my master and phd supervisors are [Prof. Chris Ding](https://sds.cuhk.edu.cn/en/teacher/197) [[Google Scholar](https://scholar.google.com/citations?user=q7FfnjgAAAAJ&hl=zh-CN&oi=ao)].

+I am open for internship position in 2023 Summer.
+If you are interested in my research or some topics, you can contact me via [email](xudongwang@link.cuhk.edu.cn)~

 Publication
 =====